By Barrington M. Salmon

 Mr. Morial, president and CEO of the National Urban League, said he, other Civil Rights organizations and their allies fought fiercely to ensure that Congress wouldn’t pass a bill that completely ignored African American businesses at perhaps their time of greatest need.

-“The $2.2 trillion recovery relief plan is a down payment,” Mr. Morial said.
+“The $2.2 trillion recovery relief plan is a down payment,” Mr. Morial told The Final Call.
 “In the best case scenario, it will offer two months relief for small business owners and four months relief for unemployed worker.
 There is a need for them to go back.
 We fought hard in discussions, along with the Congressional Black Caucus (CBC), to ensure, for example that lending platforms would be open to non-profits, sole proprietors and mom and pop stores.”

 “The language is broad and inclusive, and the execution may take a while.
 We have to lean in on this opportunity hard.
 African American business owners shouldn’t sit around and wonder if they should apply.
 Apply!
 We have to put pressure on the process for it to serve us.”